thenativeweb/node-eventstore/README.md

       snapshotsCollectionName: 'snapshots',       // optional
       transactionsCollectionName: 'transactions', // optional
       timeout: 10000,                             // optional
-      emitStoreEvents: true                       // optional, by default no store events are emitted
+      // emitStoreEvents: true,                   // optional, by default no store events are emitted
       // maxSnapshotsCount: 3                     // optional, defaultly will keep all snapshots });